exercism/python/exercises/concept/currency-exchange/.docs/introduction.md

 `ints` are whole numbers. e.g. `1234`, `-10`, `20201278`.

-Integers in Python have [arbitrary precision][arbitrary-precision] -- the amount of digits is limited only by the available memory of the host system.
+Integers in Python have [arbitrary precision][arbitrary-precision] -- the number of digits is limited only by the available memory of the host system.

 ### floats